travis-ci/docs-travis-ci-com/user/languages/php.md

 You can also use this one line command:

     echo "extension = <extension>.so" >> ~/.phpenv/versions/$(phpenv version-name)/etc/php.ini

+To disable xdebug, add this to `before_script`:

+    phpenv config-rm xdebug.ini

 ### Installing additional PHP extensions